Inimesh/CV/README.md

 **Supportive**

-I really love helping people.
-Given that I had some prior exposure to computer science concepts before studying at Makers, I beleive I had a head start compared to complete newcomers.
+I believe that helping others is one of the best parts of any job.
+Given that I had some limited prior exposure to computer science concepts before studying at Makers, I had a head start compared to complete newcomers.
 As a result I was very active in providing support and learning materials to fellow cohort members and to my pair-partners.
 I am also currently mentoring a Makers student a few cohorts below me.
-I would receive consistent praise from fellow cohort members in our weekly retros, which I believe reflects my efforts.
+I received consistent praise from fellow cohort members in our weekly retros, which I believe reflects my efforts.

 **Problem-Solver**

-I relish trying to crack problems and would actively seek out extra challenges and puzzles while studying at Makers (See my write-up of [Conway's Game of Life]()).
+I relish a puzzle and I actively sought out extra challenges while studying at Makers (see my take on programming [Conway's Game of Life](https://github.com/Inimesh/game_of_life)).
 I am always interested in finding a more efficient and elegant solution to a problem.
-I achieved a first class mark in my final year chemical research project at University, which took a lot of careful planning and efficient execution.
+During my year-long Master's chemical research project, my experiments suffered a wide variety of (lab and non-lab related) setbacks and issues.
+I was able to overcome all of these obstacles using my diagnostic capabilities, careful planning and efficient execution - achieving a first class mark for the project.

 **Independent Learner**

 During lockdown I was unemployed without furlough and took it upon myself to learn as much about computer science as I could, completing multiple online courses and practicing basic coding abilities.
-While in sixth form I wanted to study biology for A-level but was told I could not because of class timetable clashes, so I took it upon myself to teach it to myself in the school library during free periods, a task that took a lot of self-discipline and diligence.
+The Omicron variant meant that the majority of the Makers course ended up being fully remote.
+I was able to adapt to this and remain focused and successful in my studies despite this change.
+While in sixth form I taught myself AS level biology completely on my own during my free periods and at home.
+It was a task that took a lot of self-discipline, diligence and dedication in which I acheived an the highest grade for the qualification (A).

 **Initiative and strategy**